 Bangor University is committed to widening participation in Higher Education (HE) and accepts students from a broad range of backgrounds.

-If your postcode indicates that you live in a HE low-participation neighbourhood* (including Communities First areas in Wales) you may receive a contextual offer as a result of our widening access policy.
+If your postcode indicates that you live in a HE low-participation neighbourhood (including Communities First areas in Wales) you may receive a contextual offer as a result of our widening access policy.

 All contextual offers will be made on the basis of potential to achieve highly at this University and no offers will be based solely on contextual data.

-UCAS Contextual Data
+Contextual Data - UCAS

 The University will review the above policy at the end of each admissions cycle.